brentonk/psci2221/syllabus.md

 * Carl von Clausewitz, "What Is War?", book 1, chap.
 1 in *On War*, trans.
 Michael Howard and Peter Paret (Princeton University Press, 1989).

+* James D. Fearon, ["Counterfactuals and Hypothesis Testing in Political Science,"](http://www.jstor.org/stable/2010470) *World Politics* 43, no. 2 (1991): 169--195.

-* John Keegan, "War in Human History," chap.
+* *Optional but highly recommended:* John Keegan, "War in Human History," chap.
 1 in *A History of Warfare* (Vintage, 1993).

-* James D. Fearon, ["Counterfactuals and Hypothesis Testing in Political Science,"](http://www.jstor.org/stable/2010470) *World Politics* 43, no. 2 (1991): 169--195.

 ### January 13--15: The Bargaining Problem